daedon/Fooocus-API-XYZ/README.md

 * The 1st 3 characters of each file are discarded.
 * The files are read in alphabetical order, hence the first 3 characters decide the order of the permutations.
 * An array variable is created for each parameter with the same name.
-* The contents of each parameter file is read line by line into the elements of the cooresponing array/list.
+* The contents of each parameter file is read line by line into the elements of the corresponding array/list.
 * Empty lines are ignored.
 * Lines beginning with a "#" are comments and ignored.
 * No parameter values are read after a line with a "."